 You may hear your doctor call it "minimally invasive," which means a surgeon doesn't have to cut you open.

 Men with cancer that hasn't spread beyond the prostate may get the surgery.
 Your doctor may suggest it either before you've tried other treatments or after radiation therapy that didn't help.
-It can also be done if the cancer comes back to your prostate.
 It's not used when your cancer has spread to other parts of your body.

 How Does HIFU Work?

 If you've ever used a magnifying glass to reflect the sun's rays and start a tiny fire or burn a hole into a leaf, you already have an idea of how HIFU works.
 Instead of light rays, though, HIFU uses sound waves that a doctor points through the wall of your rectum -- the bottom part of your large intestine.
 He'll direct the waves at your cancer cells.

 The sound waves heat up to temperatures as high as 90 C (194 F) and can kill cancer cells in just a few seconds.
 Doctors use magnetic resonance imaging (MRI) and ultrasound imaging to find out exactly where the tumor is and where to point the sound waves.

 It usually takes 1 to 4 hours.
 Before it starts, you'll get an enema to make sure your bowels are empty.
 You won't be able to eat or drink anything for 6 hours before the operation.